Dually weighted multi-matrix models as a path to causal gravity-matter systems: Evaluation of and

 This expansion is finite, since it is the same as the present in the identity $\chi_{\{h\}}(A^2)=\chi_{\mathrm{Sym}^2\{h\}}(A)-\chi_{\mathrm{Alt}^2\{h\}}(A)$.
 Thus,

 We note that the exchange between the summation and the integral is legal, since the summation is finite. \end{proof}

 Lemma \ref{lem:lemmaI1I2} suggests that we shall study the expression in \eqref{in11} in order to see if we can find such a $M$ as in \eqref{lem1}.
-Let us present a more general normalized version of \eqref{chiA};
+Let us present a more general normalized version of \eqref{chiA}; { } The generalized normalized Di Francesco-Itzykson integral \eqref{gen} can be expressed as a product of characters